edgio-docs/edgio-docs/src/pages/guides/deploy_apps.md

 //     exist by default, you must create it using {{ APP_URL }}.
 //
 // In order for this pipeline to deploy your site, you must create a deploy token from the site settings page
-// in {{ APP_URL }} and configure it as an environment variable called "layer0_deploy_token" in your Jenkins configuration.
+// in {{ APP_URL }} and configure it as an environment variable called "edgio_deploy_token" in your Jenkins configuration.

 pipeline {
   agent {